michal-zygmunt/dsa/README.md

 # Data Structures and Algorithms

-Repository with concepts of data structures and algorithms implemented in C and C++.
+Repository with data structures and algorithms implemented in C++.

+Implemented Data Structures
+- Forward List